Duodenoscopy or Gastroscopy Overview

 Overview of Before, During and After

-The procedure will be performed in the endoscopy suite inside of Dr. Goldman’s office in the Paragon Medical Building.
+The procedure will be performed in the endoscopy suite inside VIGI in the Paragon Medical Building.
 The suite is state-of-the-art and fully accredited by the American Association for Accreditation of Ambulatory Surgery Facilities.

 You will be scheduled to arrive an hour or so prior to your procedure.
 This will allow the staff time to prepare you for your exam.
 Your office visit will be 3-4 hours or possibly more.
 Our patients are our top priority.
 We do not take shortcuts or rush to catch up.
 Delays may occur.

-You will be sedated by a board certified anesthesiologist and will need someone to come with you to stay while you have your test and drive you home.
+You will be sedated by a board certified anesthesiologist during the proceudre.
+You will need someone to come with you to stay while you have your procedure and drive you home.

 Do not take aspirin or blood thinner medication for 4 days prior to the procedure.

 BEFORE THE PROCEDURE: